Broken Zones and Conduits Design

 Rationale

 The most common entry into OT-zones comes from IT environments.
 For hardware devices the most common entry is via debugging interfaces.
 After getting entry into the system, without segmenting networks and isolating services, an attacker has full access to the network.
 Unfortunately, in realty networks are very flat.
-Segmentation or networks and services enables implementation of core principles like "defense in depth" and "need to know".
+Segmentation or networks and services enables implementation of core principles like "defense in depth" and "least privilege".

 Known Attacks/Examples